-A reflective architecture logically models a system in two layers, called base-level and meta-level.
-In the sequel, for simplicity, we refer to the "part of the system working in the base-level or in the meta-level" respectively as base-level and meta-level.
+A reflective architecture logically models a system in two layers, called base-level and metalevel.
+In the sequel, for simplicity, we refer to the "part of the system working in the baselevel or in the meta-level" respectively as base-level and meta-level.
 The base-level realizes the functional aspect of the system, whereas the meta-level realizes the nonfunctional aspect of the system.
 Functional and nonfunctional aspects discriminate among features, respectively, essential or not for committing with the given system requirements.
 Security, fault tolerance, and evolution are examples of nonfunctional requirements5.
 The meta-level is causally connected to the base-level, i.e., the meta-level has some data structures, generally called reification, representing every characteristic (structure, behavior, interaction, and so on) of the base-level.
-The base-level is reified by the reification and vice versa each change performed by the meta-level on the base-level reification is reflected on the base-level.
-More about the reflective terminology can be learned from [15,4].
+The base-level is continuously kept consistent with its reification, i.e., each action performed in the base-level is reified by the reification and vice versa each change performed by the meta-level on the base-level reification is reflected on the base-level.
+More about the reflective terminology can be learned from [4, 15].